senstella/parakeet-mlx/README.md

 ## from_pretrained

 Using `from_pretrained` downloads a model from Hugging Face and stores the downloaded model in HF's [cache folder](https://huggingface.co/docs/huggingface_hub/en/guides/manage-cache).
+You can specify the cache folder by passing it `cache_dir` args.
 It can return one of those Parakeet variants such as: `ParakeetTDT`, `ParakeetRNNT`, `ParakeetCTC`, or `ParakeetTDTCTC`.
 For general use cases, the `BaseParakeet` abstraction often suffices.
 However, if you want to call variant-specific functions like `.decode()` and want linters not to complain, `typing.cast` can be used.

 ## Timestamp Result